Desi pub: History

 The Blue Gates in Smethwick, visited by Malcolm X in 1965, later became a Desi pub.

 The introduction of the British Nationality Act 1948 following the breakup of the British Empire and the end of World War II precipitated an increase in immigrants arriving in the United Kingdom from former Commonwealth nations.
 Between 1951 and 1971, it is estimated that the British Indian population grew from around 30,000 to around 483,000.
-These new arrivals were not well received by some sections, and many establishments introduced colour bars, including some pubs which had separate "white" and "coloured" rooms.
-In 1965, the human rights activist Malcolm X was invited by Avtar Singh Jouhl of the Indian Workers' Association to visit one such pub, the Blue Gates in Smethwick, near Birmingham, to experience this discrimination and protest against racial segregation in the town.
+These new arrivals were not well received by some sections of society, and many establishments introduced colour bars, including some pubs which had separate "white" and "coloured" rooms.
+In 1965, the American human rights activist Malcolm X was invited by Avtar Singh Jouhl of the Indian Workers' Association to visit one such pub, the Blue Gates in Smethwick, near Birmingham, to experience this discrimination and protest against racial segregation in the town.

 Three years earlier, the first known landlord of Asian origin in a British pub, Sohan Singh, had taken over the Durham Ox in Leicester.
 The brewery that owned the pub had chosen an Indian manager as many of its clientele were from multi-ethnic backgrounds.
 In 1968, Hans Raj Dhanjal became the first Indian publican in the Black Country when he leased the Heart of Oak, a Mitchells & Butlers pub in Whitmore Reans, Wolverhampton.
 These bars spread throughout the region during the 1970s, often taking over struggling traditional pubs and targeting them towards a new customer base.
 They came to be known as Desi pubs; the term "Desi" is borrowed from Hindustani and is derived from the Sanskrit word for "land" or "country".

 The Glassy Junction, a former Desi pub in Southall, west London, accepted payments in Indian rupees.

-As the number of Desi pubs grew, several pubs which had previously been meeting places for racist groups such as the National Front or which had barred non-white customers eventually became Indian-owned, including the Blue Gates.
+As the number of Desi pubs grew, several pubs, which had previously been meeting places for racist groups such as the National Front or which had barred non-white customers, eventually became Indian-owned, including the Blue Gates.
 Desi pubs also appeared further afield, including the Glassy Junction in Southall, west London, which accepted payments in Indian rupees as well as pounds sterling.
 Most modern Desi pubs are gastropubs, serving Punjabi dishes such as saag and chicken tikka and traditional British pub drinks such as beer and ale.
 The pubs are popular among people from different communities, including Caribbean, Somali and Eastern European.
 As of 2016, there were more than fifty Desi pubs in the Black Country.
 In 2024, the food critic Jay Rayner wrote that Desi pubs "have now become symbols not of exclusion, but of inclusion".